Amazon AWS Specific Information

 Configuring an Elasticache for Redis Instance

 If Elasticache will be used, it is recommended that the instance be setup before configuring Heimdall, as this allows the Elasticache configuration to be auto-detected.
+When configuring Elasticache, ensure it is set to "clustered mode enabled".
+While Heimdall can work in non-clustered mode, it will not be detected in the AWS Wizard if it is not configured with this option.
 After configuring either a single or multi-node instance, it is important to configure a parameter group, and set the parameter "notify-keyspace-events" to the value "AE".
 This will allow the system to track objects that are added and removed from the cache automatically, which helps prevent L2 cache misses.
 In other Redis types, this parameter can be set dynamically at runtime, but in ElastiCache, this can only be set via the parameter group.
 Failure to do this will simply reduce the performance of the system when there are cache misses.
 The configuration should appear as below:

 Configure the RDS/Aurora Database